Home » Living With Dyslexia: How It Can Impact Your Life

 The law is also very accommodating of dyslexics in the workplace.
 The Supreme Court has ruled that “reasonable accommodation” must be provided to dyslexic workers.
 This is especially helpful in situations such as interviews, hiring exams, or work run on short deadlines, all situations in which the dyslexic person has to communicate (either orally or via writing) within a time limit.
 Accommodations such as alternative testing methods, easier-to-read texts, altered testing materials, and personalized linguistic support are common in the workplace.

-It is of the utmost importance that the disorder be properly diagnosed and that the nature of the dyslexia be made known.
+It is of the utmost importance that the disorder be properly diagnosed and that the nature of dyslexia is made known.
 This will allow the dyslexic person to tap into the vast pool of legally enforced assistance waiting for him and, ultimately, live up to his full academic and professional potential.
-As mentioned above, many dyslexics are never diagnosed, but even those that are do not always seek help because they do not want to make it known that there is something “wrong” with them.
-The truth is, dyslexia, a naturally occurring and extremely common condition, is perfectly normal.
+As mentioned above, many dyslexics are never diagnosed, but even those who do not always seek help because they do not want to make it known that there is something “wrong” with them.
+The truth is, that dyslexia, a naturally occurring and extremely common condition, is perfectly normal.

 Are There Any Other Ways to Receive Help for Dyslexia?

-• International Dyslexia Association – The IDA, a non-profit charitable organization, is a goldmine for those seeking information about helpful resources regarding dyslexia.
+- International Dyslexia Association – The IDA, a non-profit charitable organization, is a goldmine for those seeking information about helpful resources regarding dyslexia.
 The organization spreads awareness by publishing a newsletter, organizing seminars with knowledgeable speakers, and responding to general public inquiries regarding dyslexia.
 It is also a great place to contact if you are looking for a tutor who specializes in catering to a dyslexic person’s needs.
-SEE WEBSITE HERE

 All the resources and programs available can make dealing with dyslexia a simple matter, and it is only right that the people who need to use them should be gifted with the extra financial means to do so.
 This is why it is extremely prudent to contact Disability Credit Canada, who can help you receive the tax rebates you deserve.
 An estimated five million Canadians suffer from dyslexia and many of them are not aware that they can receive up to $40,000 back on their taxes if they let Disability Credit Canada handle the filing of their disability for them.